https://packerswire.usatoday.com/story/sports/nfl/packers/2025/08/26/packers-releasing-rookie-qb-taylor-elgersma-practice-squad-next/85830916007/

 How likely is it that Elgersma will step onto the CFL field for the first time and light up the league, like Rourke?
 Is that a pipe dream?
 Is he going the need the usual 1-3 year dev (like, say, Dru)?

-Quote from: TecnoGenius on Today at 02:07:47 AMHow likely is it that Elgersma will step onto the CFL field for the first time and light up the league, like Rourke?
+Quote from: TecnoGenius on August 28, 2025, 02:07:47 AMHow likely is it that Elgersma will step onto the CFL field for the first time and light up the league, like Rourke?
 Is that a pipe dream?
 Is he going the need the usual 1-3 year dev (like, say, Dru)?

 1.5 yrs

-Quote from: TecnoGenius on Today at 01:22:08 AMDumb.
+Quote from: TecnoGenius on August 28, 2025, 01:22:08 AMDumb.
 If there's not some immediate calls he should totally come up here to get film.
 N.Rourke did it.
 Strev did it.
 If you want the NFL to take you more seriously, blow up this league first, then they'll take longer looks at you.

 However, I do agree that it might be better from a Bomber standpoint if he does waste some more time down there, at least until Dec.
 I'd rather have Wilson on SY and backup-to-backup than a straight-outta-school guy.